 Violence Against Women

-Violence against women can take many forms: racism, sexism, homophobia, transphobia, ableism, xenophobia, classism and are often interconnected.
-HENA understands violence against women as any act or conduct, based on gender, which causes death or physical, sexual or psychological harm or suffering to women, whether in the public or the private sphere, which may be immediate or long term – even resulting in death.
+Violence against women can take many forms: racism, sexism, homophobia, transphobia, ableism, xenophobia, and classism and are often interconnected.
+HENA understands violence against women as any act or conduct, based on gender, which causes death or physical, sexual, or psychological harm or suffering to women.
+Whether those acts are in the public or the private sphere, whether they are immediate or long term with some acts resulting in death.

 - Violence in the workplace, educational institution, health facility or any other place;